 - Digital Photography

 - Documentary Film Seminar

 - Public Relations & Media

 AAU uses the U.S. grading and evaluation system complemented by the European Credit Transfer System (“ECTS”).
 For more information on assessment and related policies see the Study and Examination Code in the Academic Codex.

-The B.A. in Journalism and Communications program was accredited by the Czech Republic Ministry of Education, Youth and Sports on January 2010 (code number B7202 – 7202R025) thereby qualifying graduates to apply for postgraduate Ph.D. programs at private and public universities in the Czech Republic, other EU countries, the United States, Canada, and many other countries around the world.
+The B.A. in Journalism and Communications program is accredited by the Czech Republic Ministry of Education, Youth and Sport thereby qualifying graduates to apply for postgraduate Ph.D. programs at private and public universities in the Czech Republic, other EU countries, the United States, Canada, and many other countries around the world.

 AAU actively participates in the EU's Erasmus+ exchange program with over 30 European university partners.
 Additional exchanges exist with universities in North America, Australia, and Asia.
 These exchanges enable students to partially complete their studies in another country.
 Ask the Dean for more information on what Erasmus+ and exchange opportunities might be available.